Architecture, Design, & Art Library Course Reserves

 - A permalink will be sent out for titles that are only available as E-Books, which can be embedded into your syllabus for students to access.

-- E-reserves and scans are accessed via Blackboard or Teams.
+- E-reserves and scans are accessed via Canvas or Teams.
 TA access must be granted if you prefer to have the scans uploaded for you.

-- How to add a TA to your Blackboard course
+- How to add a TA to your Canvas course

 If there is a book you would like for reserves that is not available at our library or other libraries on campus (Central campus only), a purchase request can be made for the item.